juliencol/unify/README.md

 Refer the documentation [here](https://devcenter.heroku.com/articles/logging#types-of-logs).

 # File structure
-In the MVC pattern, each model has an associated controller with a specific number of actions.
+In the MVC pattern, each model has an associated controller with a specific number of actions (== functions).
 Each action is associated to a view which is an html file displaying the content of a page. </br>
 * Models are accessible in 'app/models'. </br>
 * Controllers are accessible in 'app/controllers'. </br>
 * Views are defined in 'app/views'. </br>
 * Build your CSS components in 'app/javascript/stylesheets/components'. </br>
 * Build your CSS pages in 'app/javascript/stylesheets/controller_name/view_name.scss'. </br>
 * Same for JavaScript. </br>
-* Schema of the database is accessible in 'db/schema.rb'. </br>

 # Database model
+The database schema can be accessed [here](https://dbdiagram.io/d/5e540720ef8c251a06188009) or directly in 'db/schema.rb'.

 # Our workflow
 * We don't write test (the app must be delivered in less than a month from now).